Professional Traders vs. Retail Traders – The Key Differences

 The biggest one is often simply the most obvious – their profession.

-Retail traders often do something entirely different for a living while professional traders do it as their job and have years or decades of experience.
+Retail traders often do something entirely different for a living and invest their savings, while professional traders do it as their job and have years or decades of experience.

 While professional traders have the advantage of advanced resources, a support network, and more capital, retail traders can benefit from increased flexibility and fewer compliance requirements.